-Join Tom Green for an in-depth discussion in this video Next steps, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Next steps, part of Principle for UX Design (2016).

 - [Voiceover] Well, we've covered…a lot of ground with this course.…And you now have the ability to create prototypes…that will communicate your intent…and which users will find engaging.…If you're as excited about Principle as I am,…here are a few resources you might want to check out.…The first place you should check out…are the tutorials for the application.…Just click the tutorials button,…it's highlighted in red,…that are found in the upper right hand corner…of the Principle interface.…Another great resource is Principle Repo.…